Hop and Malt. Introduction to brewing.

 Apples in a glass

-Summer past its peak; rather-ripe apples appeared on a market, so it’s time to talk about cider, about fresh sparkling apple cider.
-This beverage has been pleasing humankind for many centuries.
-Cider, technologically, is an apple wine.
-In fact, Germans, straightforwardly call their version of cider – Apfelwein.
-North Americans like to assign old European names to irrelevant things, and then give new names to objects which names were borrowed.
-Thus, in North America, unfiltered apple juice is called cider, and cider itself is called hard cider.
+Summer past its peak; rather-ripe apples appeared on a market, this seems like the perfect time to talk about cider, about fresh, sparkling apple cider.
+For centuries, this beverage has delighted people.
+Technologically speaking, cider is essentially an apple wine.
+In fact, the Germans call their version “Apfelwein,” staying true to its wine-like nature.
+North Americans, however, have a habit of assigning old European names to unrelated things, while giving new names to the original items.
+So in North America, unfiltered apple juice is called “cider,” and alcoholic cider is known as “hard cider.”
+But we’re focusing on the real deal: alcohol-based cider.

 Continue reading Apples in a glass